 Special Online Event: January 20 from 1:00 - 2:00 PM, EDUCAUSE presents "The Power of Privacy and the Passion to Build Something Better", with guest speaker Michelle Dennedy (Vice President & Chief Privacy Officer for McAfee).
 Register now for this special EDUCAUSE LIVE!

 ISG will kick off the month with a screening of The Human Face of Big Data on Wednesday, February 4 [note the new date, as the event was rescheduled from January 28 due to the storm] at noon in Salomon 001 (running time - 56 minutes).
 The film has been described as "eye-opening", "truly scary" and "mandatory viewing for everyone who uses the Internet."
 [Preview The Human Face of Big Data]

 A second screening is scheduled on Friday, February 13 at 70 Ship Street, also at noon.
 You are encouraged to bring your lunch to either screening.
 Dessert will be provided.

-In addition, the recently released documentary, Rise of the Hackers, will be shown the evening of Monday, February 9 in the BERT auditorium.
+In addition, the recently released documentary, Rise of the Hackers, will be shown the evening of Monday, February 23 in the BERT auditorium.
 The screening will be followed by a brief discussion, led by Brown's Chief Information Security Officer, David Sherry.
 [Note the new date; event was rescheduled from February 9 due to inclement weather.]

 Light refreshments will be served before and during the film.
-Lobby opens at 6:00 PM; doors at 6:15; screening starts at 6:30.
+Doors at 5:45; screening starts at 6 PM.

 ISG will also offer the Brown Bag, "The Evolution of Privacy & Why It Matters to You" twice: Thursday, February 5 in the ETC (CIT 201) and again on Thursday, February 26 at 70 Ship Street.
 Both sessions will begin at 12:05 and run 45 minutes.
 Those attending are welcome to bring a lunch; ISG will provide light refreshments.